sathish316/APIfy/views/tutorial/create.md

     <br/>

 4. Go to [Create API](/resources/new) in APIfy.
-Enter Html Url, API Path, Unique key and attributes
+Enter HTML URL, API Path and attributes with CSS/XPATH selectors

     ![Inspect](/img/tutorial_create_api.png)

-    Each record in API must have a unique **key** like episode number
+    Choose Unique Attribute.
+Each record in API must have a **Unique attribute** like episode number

     <br/>